kalimawiki/blog-writing/content/posts/the-structure-speaks-atomwises-unique-ai-approach-to-drug-design-2025-07-06.md

 To boost efficiency, Atomwise uses a smart two-step screening:

-- **1. Proxy Model:** A faster “preview” AI that estimates scores to narrow down the billions to a few million promising candidates.
+- **Proxy Model:** A faster “preview” AI that estimates scores to narrow down the billions to a few million promising candidates.
-- **2. AtomNet® Focus:** The real heavyweight deep-learning model then analyzes the top candidates in detail.
+- **AtomNet® Focus:** The real heavyweight deep-learning model then analyzes the top candidates in detail.

 This process, nicknamed the **billion trawler**, can reduce computational time by up to 500×, making billion-compound screening feasible in just a few days